 December 3, 2017

-It’s always a good to book regular eye exams for the sole reason that your eye health is important.
+It’s always good to book regular eye exams for the sole reason that your eye health is important.
 If you go years at a time without getting an eye exam, or even worse—if you ignore signs that your eye health is failing—then you could be in serious trouble when it comes to your eye health.
 People who are at risk of eye problems need to get eye exams more regularly, but everyone should pay attention to their eye health.

 There are a number of factors that contribute to one person being at a higher risk than the rest of us.
-Having a family history of something like glaucoma or suffering with diseases like diabetes or hypertension greatly increase your risk of eye problems.
+Having a family history of something like glaucoma or suffering from diseases like diabetes or hypertension greatly increase your risk of eye problems.
 Diabetes and hypertension strain your eyes and can cause serious issues, especially if left unchecked.

 If you are squinting more often this may be an indicator that your vision is impaired in some way or may be worsening.
 At this time an eye exam is needed to assess whether or not you need to start wearing glasses or contacts.

 A floater or two may not be a direct indication of a serious issue; however, many new floaters, especially when combined with a loss of light or bright flashes, are a strong indication of a problem.
 It is important to get checked by an eye doctor.